barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

     class myTests(TestCaseGui):
         def testOne(self):
-            self.assertEqual(timeFromCamp(2, 45.0), "It takes us 2 hours and 45 minutes to get home from camp")
+            self.assertEqual(timeFromCamp(2, 45.0), "It takes us 2 hours and 45 minutes to get home from camp") self.assertEqual(timeFromCamp(2, 45), "It takes us 2 hours and 45 minutes to get home from camp") self.assertEqual(timeFromCamp(1, 23), "It takes us 1 hours and 23 minutes to get home from camp")

     myTests().main()